sahiga/developer.box.com/guides/webhooks/handle/verify-signatures.md

 ### 2. Calculate HMAC signature

-Then, calculate the HMAC of the payload using either of the two signatures found in the application's configuration on the [console][console].
+Then, calculate the HMAC of the payload using either of the two signatures found in the application's configuration on the [developer console][console].

 Make sure to append the bytes of the body of the payload first, and then the bytes of the timestamp found in the `BOX-DELIVERY-TIMESTAMP` header.